k8stack/go-resources/readme.md

 value()
 ```

-## What is the use of empty interface?
+## What is the use of empty interface

 Interface has two meanings

 - interface is a set of method declaration
 - emtpy interface is a type used to dynamic type conversion
   - Example,
     You can pass int or float, its dynamic

     ```go
     func add (x interface{}, y interface{}) {
       x+y
     }
     ```

-## How access modifiers work in go?
+## How access modifiers work in go

 there are two types of access modifiers

 - exported (Accessible outside package)
 - unexported (Accessible only within the package)

 USING UPPERCASE WILL EXPORT A METHOD OR VARIABLE TO OUTSIDE PACKAGE